TahsinOP/Lidar-to-radar-L2R-translation-for-autonomous-using-GAN-General-advisory-networks-/README.md

    - **Limitation in Detecting Small Objects:** RADAR struggles to detect smaller objects at shorter wavelengths.
    - **Lack of Precise Imaging:** Due to its longer wavelength, RADAR cannot provide a precise image of an object to the user.

+# LIDAR to RADAR Translation

+1. We introduce the "L2R Generative Adversarial Network," a conditional model designed to convert LiDAR data into RADAR data.

+2. The GAN facilitates image-to-image conditional translation, resulting in three distinct representations of RADAR data:
+   - Raw Polar RADAR Spectrum
+   - RADAR Spectrum in Cartesian Coordinates
+   - 3D RADAR Point Clouds and 2D RADAR Pins

+3. The original RADAR data is initially in the form of a 2D array, which is not directly accessible to users.
+This challenge is addressed by employing Digital Signal Processing (DSP) algorithms like Fast Fourier Transform (FFT) and Multiple Signal Classification (MUSIC) to derive polar RADAR data.

+4. Moving forward, we implement a baseline utilizing pix2pix and pix2pixHD methodologies to generate high-resolution RADAR data/spectrum from the LiDAR point cloud.
+This approach leverages a GAN framework for image-to-image translation, accompanied by loss functions.

+5. Our research concludes that the L2R GAN neural network model holds significant promise in producing RADAR images.
+The model employs global generators for large regions and local generators for small regions.
+Furthermore, it can be employed to generate RADAR data for critical scenarios, such as pedestrian collision warnings.

+---

+This Markdown format provides an organized presentation of the LIDAR to RADAR translation project, outlining its key stages and conclusions.